whscienceteacher/whscienceteacher.github.io/physics.md

 ### Force and Momentum
+[Air Cannon Momentum](/aircannon/momentum/) - **Lab/Phenomenon** - Simple air cannon.
+Students can control the muzzle velocity and mass of an air cannon projectile.
+This version collects momentum vs mass data.
+The app has some randomness so students can practice their analyzing and interpreting data skills.
+Data can be downloaded as csv.

 [Air Pressure Paper](/airpressurepaper/) - **Lab/Phenomenon** - Very simple simulation of air particles hitting a paper.
 Drag the right edge of the paper to change its size.
 Measures the width of the paper and the number of hits per second.
 I once started the year with trying to flip a ruler with a single sheet of news paper on it.
 This simulation helped the students make sense of why the news paper is able to stop the ruler if it is flat but not if it is folded up.